Agent Intervention

 after_cancelsynthesizes a ChatMessageTool witherror.type="cancelled"for any in-flight tool calls (so the next turn sees a clean tool_call / tool_result pair) and appends the operator’s follow-up message.

-Writing a Client
+Writing an ACP Client

+Any client that speaks the Agent Client Protocol can attach to a running eval.
 Custom clients speak ACP directly over the eval’s socket.
 Inspect implements the full standard ACP surface plus a handful of extensions; a client that uses only standard methods works without modification.

 The standard surface is documented at agentclientprotocol.com.
 The methods Inspect expects: